LucasDelfino92/morrowindsharp/setup.md

 ## INSTALLATION

-The Morrowind we will be modding is the Game of the Year Edition [**available for purchase at gog.com**](https://www.gog.com/game/the_elder_scrolls_iii_morrowind_goty_edition?gclid=EAIaIQobChMIoaWD-6LP6AIVCxCRCh2a5gPiEAAYASAAEgIUSvD_BwE).
+The Morrowind we will be modding is the Game of the Year Edition [available for purchase at gog.com](https://www.gog.com/game/the_elder_scrolls_iii_morrowind_goty_edition?gclid=EAIaIQobChMIoaWD-6LP6AIVCxCRCh2a5gPiEAAYASAAEgIUSvD_BwE).
 It includes the two main expansions, Tribunal and Bloodmoon, and all official Bethesda add-ons.

 Install Morrowind and all modding tools outside all default Windows folders (Program Files, Program Files (x86), Desktop, and Documents for example).
 This will save you headaches later on.
 I suggest having the following folders: